Kadaisi Vivasayi: Plot

-Mayandi is an eighty year old farmer, living a frugal lifestyle.
+Mayandi is an eighty-year-old farmer living a frugal lifestyle in a village near Usilampatti.
 He talks very little and displays very little emotion.
-As there is no other farmer in the village, he is tasked with providing the symbolic first grain for the village temple's annual ceremony.
-The village's other farmers have sold their lands to financiers for supposed developmental projects.
-Mayandi plants a new batch of paddy in his field, and one day, he finds a peacock and 2 peahens dead in his field.
-He considers them vehicles of his favorite God Murugan and buries them in his field.
-A fellow villager sees him bury the birds.
-Soon, Mayandi is arrested for the crime of killing a peacock, India's national bird.
+As there are no farmers in the village, the village tasks him with providing the symbolic first grain for the village temple's annual ceremony.
+The village's other farmers have sold their lands to financiers for future developmental projects.
+Mayandi plants a new batch of paddy in his field, and one day he finds a peacock and two peahens dead in his cropland.
+He considers them vehicles of his favourite god, Murugan and buries them in his field.
+A fellow villager sees him burying the birds.
+Soon, the police arrest Mayandi for killing a peacock, India's national bird.

-It is then revealed that some years before, peafowl was killed in the village and the investigating police were heckled and there were no witnesses.
+It reveals that some years before, someone killed peafowl in the village, and the villagers heckled the investigating police, and there were no witnesses.
 The police want to avenge their humiliation.
-They find a witness and file a case against Mayandi, who is taken into judicial remand.
-He is then brought to court where he states the facts to the magistrate (Raichal Rebecca).
+They find a witness and file a case against Mayandi, who take him into judicial remand.
+He is then brought to court and states the facts to the magistrate.
 Mayandi explains that the witness only saw him bury the birds, not the act of killing them.
-She reprimands the police for filing a false case and orders them to submit a changed report.
-However, since the First Information Report had been filed and filing a new report takes time, Mayandi is ordered to spend 15 days in jail.
+She reprimands the police for filing a false case and orders them to submit a revised report.
+However, since the police filed a First Information Report(FIR) and filing a new FIR takes time, the judge orders Mayandi to spend 15 days in jail.
 Mayandi mentions his newly-planted crop that needs regular watering.
-The magistrate orders the police constable to water the crop.
+The magistrate ordered the police constable to water the crop.